 Welcome to the course!
-The 22 course units of this course will provide you with a comprehensive education the theory, design and operational considerations of emission trading systems (ETSs).
+These 22 course units provide comprehensive information on the theory, design, and operational considerations of emission trading systems.

 This unit reviews the various climate policy instruments to place emissions trading in context as one of many “tools” in the policy toolbox and covers the following topics: